Canonical Rough Path over Tempered Fractional Brownian Motion: Existence, Construction, and Applications: Consequences and Applications

-The rough path lift unifies the different integration regimes for tfBm.
-The following statement, which is a direct corollary of Theorem~\ref{thm:rough_path_existence} and classical facts about Young integration, provides a clear classification (see also Table~\ref{tab:regimes}).

-\begin{theorem}[Integration regimes] Let $B_{H,\lambda}$ be a tfBm and $X$ a suitable path (e.g., of finite $q$-variation with $1/p+1/q>1$). \begin{enumerate}[label=(\roman*)] \item For $H > 1/2$, the rough path integral $\int X \, d\mathbf{B}_{H,\lambda}$ coincides with the Young integral $\int X \, dB_{H,\lambda}$, and both are limits of Riemann sums. \item For $H \in (1/4, 1/2]$, the Young integral does not exist in general, but the rough path integral $\int X \, d\mathbf{B}_{H,\lambda}$ is well-defined and can be computed as the limit of compensated Riemann sums involving the L\'evy area $\mathbb{B}_{H,\lambda}$. \item For adapted integrands and $H>1/4$, the rough path integral agrees with the stochastic integral defined via It\^o isometry in \cite{MeerschaertSabzikar2014}. \end{enumerate} \end{theorem}
+\begin{theorem}[Integration regimes] Let $B_{H,\lambda}$ be a tfBm and $X$ a suitable integrand path. \begin{enumerate}[label=(\roman*)] \item For $H > 1/2$, the rough path integral $\int X\,d\mathbf{B}_{H,\lambda}$ coincides with the Young integral $\int X\,dB_{H,\lambda}$ and equals the limit of left Riemann sums. \item For $H \in (1/4,1/2]$, the Young integral does not exist in general, but the rough path integral $\int X\,d\mathbf{B}_{H,\lambda}$ is well-defined via the Sewing Lemma \cite[Lemma~4.2]{FrizHairer2014}. \item For adapted square-integrable integrands and $H > 1/4$, the rough path integral agrees with the stochastic integral of \cite{MeerschaertSabzikar2014}. \end{enumerate} \end{theorem}

-\begin{proof} (i) When $H>1/2$, the sample paths of $B_{H,\lambda}$ have finite $p$-variation for some $p<2$.
-For a path $X$ of finite $q$-variation with $1/p+1/q>1$, the Young integral exists \cite{Young1936}.
-Moreover, the second-level path $\mathbb{B}_{H,\lambda}$ contributes terms of order $|t-s|^{2H}$ with $2H>1$, which vanish in the limit of Riemann sums, so the rough path integral reduces to the Young integral.
+\begin{proof} \textbf{(i)} When $H > 1/2$, the sample paths of $B_{H,\lambda}$ have finite $p$-variation for some $p < 2$ \cite{MeerschaertSabzikar2014}.
+For a path $X$ of finite $q$-variation with $1/p+1/q > 1$, the Young integral exists \cite{Young1936}.
+The second-level path $\mathbb{B}_{H,\lambda}$ contributes terms of order $|t-s|^{2H}$ with $2H > 1$, which vanish in the limit of Riemann sums.
+Hence the rough path integral reduces to the Young integral.

-(ii) For $H \le 1/2$, the $p$-variation index satisfies $p \ge 2$, and the Young condition $1/p+1/q>1$ forces $q<2$, which is not satisfied by generic continuous paths.
-The rough path integral, defined via the Sewing Lemma \cite{FrizHairer2014}, incorporates the L\'evy area and yields a consistent limit.
+\textbf{(ii)} For $H \le 1/2$, the $p$-variation index satisfies $p \ge 2$, and the Young condition $1/p+1/q > 1$ forces $q < 2$, which is not satisfied by generic continuous paths.
+The rough path integral, defined via the Sewing Lemma \cite[Lemma~4.2]{FrizHairer2014}, incorporates the L\'evy area $\mathbb{B}_{H,\lambda}$ as the correction term and yields a consistent limit.

-(iii) For adapted integrands, one can show that the rough path construction agrees with the It\^o-type integral defined in \cite{MeerschaertSabzikar2014} by checking that both satisfy the same isometry and are linear in the integrand. \end{proof}
+\textbf{(iii)} Consider elementary adapted processes of the form $f = \sum_{k=0}^{n-1} f_k \mathbf{1}_{[t_k,t_{k+1})}$ where each $f_k$ is $\mathcal{F}_{t_k}$-measurable.
+For such processes, both the rough path integral and the stochastic integral of \cite{MeerschaertSabzikar2014} are defined as $L^2(\Omega)$-limits of the same Riemann sums $\sum_k f_k\,\Delta B^k_{H,\lambda}$.
+They therefore agree on elementary processes.
+Since elementary adapted processes are dense in $L^2(\Omega\times[0,T])$, and both integrals are $L^2$-continuous (the rough path integral by the Sewing Lemma; the stochastic integral by the isometry \eqref{eq:wiener_isometry}), the two integrals coincide for all square-integrable adapted integrands. \end{proof}